Is Pineapple Beneficial for People with Diabetes?

 Is Pineapple Healthy for Diabetics?

 Pineapple is a fat-free food containing high amounts of vitamins and fibers.
-Fiber is chiefly significant for diabetics as it may assist to reduce blood glucose, lessen the levels of cholesterol, and regulate bowel movements.
-In truth, a single, 1 serving of pineapple provides about 2.2 grams of fiber and 78 calories.
+Fiber is chiefly significant for diabetics as it may assist in reducing blood glucose, lessening cholesterol levels, and regulating bowel movements.
+In truth, a single serving of pineapple provides about 2.2 grams of fiber and 78 calories.
+Therefore this much amount of fruit can be consumed occasionally.
+Moreover, a study published by the National Institute of Health shows fruits like pineapple tend to inflict a higher blood glucose response and have comparatively much less fiber content, increasing the chances of a blood sugar spike.

 Pineapple stacks up to other fresh fruits on the GI scale (ranking from high to low):